Chapter 2:

 Open.
 Time.
 Close.

 For five minutes, he repeated this process and after what felt like an eternity, the microwave finally beeped.
-To which he responded by promptly snatching up his meal and retreating to his room again.
+To which he responded by promptly snatching up his meal and retreating to his room.

 He didn't particularly care about his destination, so he settled on a nearby bathroom.
 Almost immediately, he went for the sink so he could wash his face.
 It took three splashes before he was satisfied.
-Turning off the faucet, he looked up at the mirror and spoke in pure annoyance.
+Turning off the faucet, he looked up at the mirror and scowled in response to what he saw.

 "You've got to be kidding me."